mhekkel/libzeep/docs/lib-http.md

 [shop_rest_controller_2]

-Some ceveats: this works probably only well if you have a single =JSON= (or compatible) data type as main parameter and optionally one or more path parameters.
-The request should also have =content-type= equal to =application/json= to work properly.
+Some ceveats: this works probably only well if you have a single ``JSON`` (or compatible) data type as main parameter and optionally one or more path parameters.
+The request should also have ``content-type`` equal to ``application/json`` to work properly.